n-ck/lpthw/list.md

 A for-loop can only iterate (loop) “over” collections of things.
 A while-loop can do any kind of iteration (looping) you want

+## Keywords

+del - deletes objects, can be used to delete variables, lists or part of a list etc global - we use global keyword to read and write a global variable inside a function. assert - test a condition and trigger an error if the condition is false pass - the pass statement is a null operation; nothing happens when it executes. yield - break - statement used in for and while loops to exit from the loop try - block used to test a block of code for errors except - block used to handle the error finally - used to execute code, regardless of the try and except blocks exec - The exec() method executes the dynamically created program, which is either a string or a code object. raise - continue - The continue statement is used to skip the rest of the code inside a loop for the current iteration only.
+Loop does not terminate but continues on with the next iteration. return - The return statement causes your function to exit and hand back a value to its caller. lambda - Small anonymous function, can take any number of arguments but can only have on expression

 *Left off with the Python list at exercise 27*

 *Left off at page 83/101[PDF] - Exercise 24*